Table of Contents_

 On a separate note, but just as crucial to the viewing experience, another area of consideration comes with choosing a wall mount vs TV stand to house your TV.

 The WXGA, which stands for ‘wide extended graphics array,’ has a resolution of 1280×800, while a full HDTV has a 1920×1080.
-The resolution simply calculates the number of pixels wide by the number of pixels tall.
+The resolution calculates the number of pixels wide by the number of tall pixels.

 An aspect ratio is just the proportion of the width of an image to its height.
 For example, 16:9 means that for every 16 inches of the screen’s width, there are 9 inches in height.
 Most TVs and content made for TVs comes in 16:9.
 The 16:9 is one of the most common aspect ratios, making it applicable for the average TV viewer.